How To Run The Boston Marathon

 When does the qualifying window open?

-The qualifying window for the 128th Boston Marathon taking place on April 15, 2024 began on September 1, 2022.
-Runners have the opportunity to achieve a qualifying time until the registration period ends on September 15, 2023.
+The qualifying window for the 129th Boston Marathon taking place on April 21, 2025 began on September 1, 2023.

 Are there other ways to run the Boston Marathon?

 Tour operators are another option for people who live outside the USA.
-The BAA partners with various travel companies to provide marathon packages, which generally take care of your race place and logistics such as accommodation and local travel.
+The BAA partners with various travel companies to provide marathon packages, which generally take care of your race registration and logistics such as accommodation and local travel.
 However, this is an expensive option.

 If this has left you disheartened, play the long game and remember qualifying times get more generous with age.
 It can take years to get into the race, but if you’re determined enough it will be worth it when you finally cross that start line.